-We have partnered with Landos to develop and commercialize omilancor in Greater China, Cambodia, Indonesia, Myanmar, Philippines, Singapore, South Korea, Thailand, and Vietnam in inflammatory bowel disease ("IBD").
-Omilancor is an orally administered, gut-restrictive small molecule activator of the lanthionine synthetase C-like 2 ("LANCL2") pathway, which is upstream of multiple key regulators of inflammation that can intercept autoimmune disease at multiple levels.
-Activation of LANCL2 enhances CD25/STAT5 signaling and increases oxidative metabolism to support the anti-inflammatory functionality of regulatory T cells while decreasing TNF-a and IFN-g production.
-IBD can be further categorized into UC and CD.
-Landos has announced plans to initiate two Phase 3 clinical trials of omilancor in mild to moderate UC patients.
-In May 2021, Landos initiated a Phase 2 clinical trial in moderate to severe CD.
-We plan to join the omilancor development program by enrolling patients in China in Landos's potential future global pivotal trials.
+We have partnered with Landos BioPharma, Inc. ("Landos") to develop and commercialize omilancor in Greater China, Cambodia, Indonesia, Myanmar, Philippines, Singapore, South Korea, Thailand, and Vietnam in inflammatory bowel disease ("IBD").
+Omilancor is an orally administered, gut-restricted small molecule activator of the lanthionine synthetase C-like protein 2 ("LANCL2") pathway, which is upstream of multiple key regulators of inflammation that can intercept autoimmune disease at multiple levels.
+Activation of LANCL2 enhances CD25/STAT5 signaling and increases oxidative metabolism to support the anti-inflammatory functionality of regulatory T-cells while decreasing TNF- α and IFN- γ production.
+IBD can be further categorized into ulcerative colitis ("UC") and Crohn's disease ("CD").
+Landos has announced plans to initiate a Phase 2b clinical trial of omilancor in moderate to severe UC patients.
+Should this trial be successful, we plan to join the omilancor development program by enrolling patients in China in Landos's potential future global pivotal trials.